Best fall plants for privacy – 11 beautiful choices for seasonal garden screening

 Another pretty flower that lasts well into fall, sunflowers can be planted in a row to create a tall screen.

-Personally, I've had great success with a packet of 'Velvet Queen' to create a screen marking the boundary of a vegetable garden.
+We think a packet of 'Velvet Queen' is ideal for creating a screen marking the boundary of a vegetable garden.
 The deep crimson and burnt orange tones are a delight amongst other autumnal hues.
-'Chocolate Cherry' sunflowers, from Burpee, have a similar appearance and grow up to 7ft tall.
+'Chocolate Cherry' sunflowers, from Burpee, have a similar appearance and grow up to seven feet tall.

-Once the blooms have faded, you can harvest the seeds of these annuals to grow more next year, or leave them for the birds to enjoy.
+Once the blooms have faded, you can harvest sunflower seeds of these annuals to grow more next year, or leave them for the birds to enjoy.

 6. Katsura tree